 It has a large feature list, expanding on the previous entry with the inclusion of a password manager and generator, personal data protection, and PC optimisation and cleanup.

 Kaspersky’s entry-level software offers basic protection for Windows devices.
 It includes the antivirus engine itself and protection against cryptocurrency mining malware.
-It costs $29.99 for up to three devices, discounted from $54.99 for the first year.
+It costs $11.99 for up a single device, discounted from $39.99 for the first year.

 Effectiveness against malware

 Now, this review is taking a turn to examine how effective the antivirus programs are at fighting cybersecurity threats.